-In most cases, the absence of multicast data is caused by network-related configuration issues described below.
+In most cases, absence of multicast data is caused by network-related configuration issues described below.

-Usually, updating firewall rules or simply turning it off solves the issue.
+Updating firewall rules or simply turning it off usually solves the issue.

 Disabling reverse path filtering by updating system control parameters usually resolves the issue.

 System control parameters (/etc/sysctl.conf) affecting reverse path filtering: